AmineGoumhand1/MyBlogs/src/content/posts/process-hollowing.md

         return 0;
     }
 ```
-Here, a new CONTEXT structure is allocated on the heap.
-LPCONTEXT is a pointer to a CONTEXT structure which we'll use this to hold the register values and other state information of the thread.
-The ContextFlags member of the CONTEXT structure is set to CONTEXT_FULL.
+Here, a new `CONTEXT` structure is allocated on the heap. `LPCONTEX`T is a pointer to a `CONTEXT` structure which we'll use this to hold the register values and other state information of the thread.
+The `ContextFlag`s member of the `CONTEXT` structure is set to `CONTEXT_FULL`.
 This indicates that all parts of the thread's context should be retrieved, including the control registers, integer registers, and floating-point registers.
-Finally the GetThreadContext function is called to retrieve the context of the thread identified by proc_info.hThread.
+Finally the `GetThreadContext` function is called to retrieve the context of the thread identified by proc_info.hThread.

 ### Getting the Base Address of the Suspended Process